microsoft/WhatTheHack/051-AzurePurview/Student/Challenge1.md

 Sample data files for your Data Lake can be found here: https://stpurviewfasthack.blob.core.windows.net/purviewfasthack

 ## Success Criteria
-- Present registered Data Lake store under a collection that is accessible to all users.
+- Data Lake store registered under a collection that is accessible to all users.
-- Present successful scan of the data lake using the Microsoft Purview Managed Identity.
+- Completed a successful scan of the data lake using the Microsoft Purview Managed Identity.
 - Validate scanned assets.
 - Ensure the search results are accessible for the users that belong to the AllUsers group.

 ## Extended challenge
 - Review the Policy Authoring support (link in the Learning Resources below) for enabling access to data stored in Blob and Azure Data Lake Storage (ADLS) Gen2.
-This is a Preview feature available only in storage accounts deployed in France Central and Canda Central regions and hence cannot be covered in the scope of this hack.
+This is a Preview feature available only in storage accounts deployed in certain regions and hence not covered in the scope of this hack.
 But it is highly recommended to review and get a good understanding of this feature along with the coaches.

 ## Learning Resources
 - https://docs.microsoft.com/en-us/azure/purview/manage-data-sources